Kurzsignale: Description

 The short signal booklet was printed with water-soluble red ink on pink blotting paper, in order to be able to destroy it quickly in case of danger.

 The transmission of radio messages had the potential risks of revealing the submarine's presence and direction; if decoded the content was also revealed.
 Submarines need to provide information, mostly in standard form (position of convoy to attack and of submarine, weather information), to their bases.
 Initially Morse code transmissions could be used.
-To inhibit detection, the duration of messages needed to be minimised; for this, Kurzsignale short-coding was used.
+To inhibit detection (both to reduce the odds of messages being intercepted and to prevent adversaries from triangulating the location of the sender), the duration of messages needed to be minimised; for this, Kurzsignale short-coding was used.
 To prevent interception, messages needed to be encrypted by the Enigma machine.
 To shorten transmission even further, the message could be sent by a fast machine instead of a human radio operator.
 For example, the Kurier system – not implemented in time – decreased the time to send a Morse dot from around 50 milliseconds for a human to 1 millisecond.